sumedham-zz/Bakeoff1/README.md

 11. Repeat.

+Note:
+Once the setup is complete, Realm will not save the env variable templates in any config.json in a subsequent export from the UI/CLI.
+E.g. importing `"cluster_name":"%(%%environment.values.ourEnvTag)"` will resolve to the value of `'ourEnvTag'` in the cloud, and exporting the same app again will result in `cluster_name` having a static value in the config.json.
+This does not apply to environment references in function source or rule expressions.

-This repo has a sample state of what your development and master/prod branch should look like when using Realm Apps with Github Autodeploy
+This repo has a sample state of what your development branch and master/prod branch could look like when using Realm Apps with Github Autodeploy

 [Environment Variable Docs](https://docs.mongodb.com/realm/values-and-secrets/define-environment-values/#overview)